PhonologicalCorpusTools/CorpusTools/docs/source/mutual_information.rst

 different random variables, over either the first or second members of bigrams, as *ordered pair pMI*.

-The general formula for pointwise mutual information is given below;
+The general formula for all versions of pointwise mutual information is given below;
 it is the binary logarithm of the joint probability of X = *a* and Y = *b*, divided by the product of the individual probabilities that X = *a* and Y = *b*.